MuckyTaters/MuckyVision3/README.md

     If successful, you should see a file called GameEngTest.exe, which when executed will create a new window showing a small white biplane moving over a city of scrolling purple blocks.
-The demo will run for about ten seconds, then close automatically.
+The demo will run for about fourteen seconds, then close automatically.

-    For crisp pixilated graphics, you may need to disable high-DPI scaling within the executable's properties.
+    For crisp pixelated graphics, you may need to disable "high-DPI scaling" within the executable's compatibility properties.
 MuckyVision asks SDL to ask Windows to disable this on the user's behalf, but Windows does as it pleases!